-On 10 September 2020 the Company announced that they had entered into a licence agreement with the Telethon Kids Institute ("Telethon Kids") and the Erasmus University Medical Centre for the use of computer tomography ("PRAGMA-CF Data") datasets that will be used by the Company in the potential development of a new artificial intelligence ("AI") algorithm for the automated assessment of lung disease progression in patients with cystic fibrosis.
-See Note 34 for further details.
+On 10 September 2020 the Company announced that they had entered into a licence agreement with the Telethon Kids Institute (Telethon Kids) and the Erasmus University Medical Centre for the use of computer tomography (PRAGMA-CF Data) datasets that will be used by the Company in the potential development of a new artificial intelligence (AI) algorithm for the automated assessment of lunch disease progression in patients with cystic fibrosis see note 13.

-Under the licence agreement a further 297,620 fully paid ordinary shares in the Company will be issuable to Telethon Kids upon first submission of its medical device dossiers to a regulatory authority and a 10% net royalty on all sales of the analysis performed by the AI algorithm device will be payable by the Group.
+Under the agreement a 10% net royalty on all sales of the analysis performed by the Device will be payable by the Group.